Military Technologies & Applied Sciences at Citadel Military College of South Carolina

 Military Technologies & Applied Sciences Student Demographics at The Citadel

-Take a look at the following statistics related to the make-up of the military technologies and applied sciences majors at Citadel Military College of South Carolina.
+Take a look at the following statistics related to the make-up of the military technologies & applied sciences majors at Citadel Military College of South Carolina.

 The Citadel Military Technologies & Applied Sciences Bachelor’s Program

-About 73% of those who receive a bachelor's degree in military technologies and applied sciences at The Citadel are white.
+About 69% of those who receive a bachelor's degree in military technologies & applied sciences at The Citadel are white.
 This is above average for this degree on the nationwide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Citadel Military College of South Carolina with a bachelor's in military technologies and applied sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Citadel Military College of South Carolina with a bachelor's in military technologies & applied sciences.

 The Citadel Military Technologies & Applied Sciences Master’s Program

-Of the students who received a military technologies and applied sciences master's degree from The Citadel, 89% were white.
+Of the students who received a military technologies & applied sciences master's degree from The Citadel, 82% were white.
 This is above average for this degree on the natiowide level.

-The following table and chart show the race/ethnicity for students who recently graduated from Citadel Military College of South Carolina with a master's in military technologies and applied sciences.
+The following table and chart show the race/ethnicity for students who recently graduated from Citadel Military College of South Carolina with a master's in military technologies & applied sciences.

 Concentrations Within Military Technologies & Applied Sciences

-Military Technologies & Applied Sciences majors may want to concentrate their studies in one of these areas.
+If you plan to be a military technologies & applied sciences major, you may want to focus your studies on one of the following concentrations.
 The completion numbers here include all graduates who receive any type of degree in this field from Citadel Military College of South Carolina.
 Some of these focus areas may not be available for your degree level.

 Careers That Military Technologies & Applied Sciences Grads May Go Into